rivermont/spidy/.github/ISSUE_TEMPLATE.md

 ## Steps to Reproduce the Problem

   1.
   2.
   3.

 ## What I've tried so far:

 ## Specifications

   - Crawler Version:
   - Platform:
+  - Python Version:
   - Dependency Versions:
 -->